-&lt;sup>19The interested reader might be surprised to see that, although it required additional capital, Citigroup was not one of the leading firms.
-It should be pointed out, however, that towards the end of 2008 Citigroup received \$301 billion of federal asset guarantees on their portfolio of troubled assets.
+&lt;sup>16The interested reader might be surprised to see that, although it required additional capital, Citigroup was not one of the most undercapitalized.
+It should be pointed out, however, that towards the end of 2008 (and thus prior to the SCAP), Citigroup received \$301 billion of federal asset guarantees on their portfolio of troubled assets.
 Conversations with the Federal Reserve confirm that these guarantees were treated as such for application of the stress test.
 JP Morgan and Bank of America also received guarantees (albeit in smaller amounts) through their purchase of Bear Stearns and Merrill Lynch, respectively.

-&lt;sup>20SCAP exercise also included GMAC but it only had preferred stock trading over the period analyzed.
+We also note that the SCAP exercise also included GMAC, but it only had preferred stock trading over the period analyzed.